renesas-rz/rzv_ai_sdk/Q07_plant_disease_classification/readme.md

 - The application will classify the whether the plant leaf is healthy or diseased.

 ##### Video/Camera Mode
 - The user can draw the box for which specific area to classify from both VIDEO and CAMERA approach.
-After selecting the area(rectangle box drawn via mouse connected to board) press `enter` key on keyboard connected to the board the inference starts and shows the classification result.
+After selecting the area(rectangle box drawn via mouse connected to board) press `Done` button in left corner of the window.
+The inference starts and shows the classification result.

 <img src=./images/Plant_vid_mode_ar_select.JPG width="480">